jewettaij/ndautocrr/README.md

 ```
 cd src
-source setup_gcc.sh
+source setup_gcc.sh   #(Apple users may prefer using "setup_clang.sh" instead.)
 make
 ```

 *(Note:  If you are not using the bash shell, enter "bash" into the terminal beforehand.)*

-*(Note: Apple users will need to install the gcc compiler and other build tools using Xcode or brew.)*
+*(Note: Apple users can install Xcode, which includes the clang compiler by default.
+Alternatively, brew can be used to install a wide range of compilers and build tools.)*

-*(Note: If you receive an error regarding "omp" or "OpenMP", then use "setup_gcc_serial.sh" instead.
-This may be necessary for apple users.)*

 ## Windows 10: